Frequently asked questions

 How is the cost of life insurance – the premium – calculated?

-Life insurance premiums are calculated according to the likelihood of the policyholder making a claim and how expensive any claim is likely to be.
+The cost of life insurance is calculated according to the likelihood of the policyholder making a claim and how expensive any claim is likely to be.

-Calculated at each policy anniversary, the premiums are based on, among other things, your:
+Calculated at each policy anniversary, the premiums are based on things like your:

 - smoking status